-DLINQ interns are Middlebury students who are employed by the Office of Digital Learning and Inquiry.
-They divide their time into three areas of work:
+DLINQ Interns divide their time into three areas of work:

-- Lab support for Wilson Media Lab (Middlebury) and Digital Learning Commons (Monterey)
+- Lab support for Wilson Media Lab (Middlebury) (link to lab) and Digital Learning Commons (Monterey) (link to lab)

 - In-person and online consultations with other students, faculty, and staff